threefoldtech/playground/docs/user_stories.md

     - User can also view details of any contract/deployment and delete any of them.
     - If there's any problem, user can refresh contracts/deployments from 'Refresh' button in the UI.
 ---
-## Peertube Deployment

-    - As I user expect to know what's Peertube and how to deploy it
-### Acceptance Criteria

-    - User can learn all about the deployment on peertube from the 'Quick start documentation', that explains all about it.
-    - All previous deployments of peertube will be listed at the bottom in the 'Deployment List (Peertube)'.
----
-## Mattermost Deployment

-    - As I user expect to know what's Mattermost and how to deploy it
-### Acceptance Criteria

-    - User can learn all about the deployment on Mattermost from the 'Quick start documentation', that explains all about it.
-    - All previous deployments of mattermost will be listed at the bottom in the 'Deployment List (mattermost)'.
-    - User can visit all mattermost instances from deployments list
----
-## Funkwhale Deployment

-    - As I user expect to know what's Funkwhale and how to deploy it
-### Acceptance Criteria

-    - User can learn all about the deployment on Funkwhale from the 'Quick start documentation', that explains all about it.
-    - All previous deployments of Funkwhale will be listed at the bottom in the 'Deployment List (Funkwhale)'.
-    - User can visit all Funkwhale instances from deployments list and use it
----
-## Taiga Deployment

-    - As I user expect to know what's Taiga and how to deploy it
-### Acceptance Criteria

-    - User can learn all about the deployment on Taiga from the 'Quick start documentation', that explains all about it.
-    - All previous deployments of Taiga will be listed at the bottom in the 'Deployment List (Taiga)'.
-    - User can visit all Taiga instances from deployments list and use it
----
-## Owncloud Deployment

-    - As I user expect to know what's Owncloud and how to deploy it
-### Acceptance Criteria

-    - User can learn all about the deployment on Owncloud from the 'Quick start documentation', that explains all about it.
-    - All previous deployments of Owncloud will be listed at the bottom in the 'Deployment List (Owncloud)'.
-    - User can visit all Owncloud instances from deployments list and use it
----
-## Deployments Access

-    - As I user I want to know how to access my deployments
-### Acceptance Criteria

-    - User can learn all about deployments from the 'Quick start documentation', that explains all about it.
-    - User can access them via SSH command which is explained in the documentation.
----
 ## CapRover Deployment Configuration

     - As I user I want to know what's domain and password used for in CapRover